divnix/std/docs/explain/architecture-decision-records/0004-early-select-system-for-conceptual-untangling.md

 This handling is exacerbated by the distinction between "systemized" and "non-systemized" (e.g. `lib`) output attributes.

-In the overall set of optimization goals of this framework, this distinction is of extraordinarily poor value, more so, that function calls are memoized during a single evaluation, which renders the system selector comuptationally irrelevant where not used.
+In the overall set of optimization goals of this framework, this distinction is of extraordinarily poor value, more so, that function calls are memoized during a single evaluation, which renders the system selector computationally irrelevant where not used.

 ## Decision